LP'ing Is Not Staking or Lending

-Today we’re talking specifically about LP’ing, or providing liquidity to an exchange.
-This is not to be confused with staking, bonding or locking tokens.
+Today we're talking specifically about being a Liquidity provider (LP) to a decentralized exchange.
+This is not to be confused with staking, bonding, lending or locking tokens.

 Automated Market Makers